Kidneys are important organs and are extremely fragile.

 Canine Acute Renal Failure (ARF)

 Acute kidney failure in dogs is usually caused by poisoning, especially antifreeze.
 Other possible causes include:

-can come on rather suddenly.
+Symptoms such as dehydration can come on rather suddenly.
 You will notice the dog standing with an arched back because of the pain in the kidneys.
 Immediate veterinary treatment with intensive fluid therapy and hospitalization is necessary.

 Canine Chronic Renal Failure (CRF)

 Chronic kidney failure in dogs is usually caused by one of the following:

 This is caused by some form of infectious diseases, such as canine hepatitis, canine systemic lupus, chronic pancreatitis, and others.